Turkish diaspora: New Zealand

-In 2010 the Turkish-New Zealander population was estimated to number between 2,000 to 3,000; in addition, the Turkish Cypriot-New Zealander population was 1,600 in 2016.
+In 2010 the Turkish-New Zealander population was estimated to number between 2,000 and 3,000; in addition, the Turkish Cypriot-New Zealander population was 1,600 in 2016.

+The Middle East

+United Arab Emirates

+In 2010, the number of Turkish citizens living in the UAE was around 8000, by 2014 this number had increased to around 10,000 and it increased to 40,000 in 2023.
+This shows that the Turkish population in the UAE has been steadily rising since the 2010s.
+In recent years, many Turkish doctors have moved to Dubai and Abu Dhabi.

-Diaspora of Algerian Turks
+Algerian Turks

 Initially, the first wave of migration occurred in 1830 when many Turks were forced to leave the region once the French took control over Algeria; approximately 10,000 were shipped off to Turkey whilst many others migrated to other regions of the Ottoman Empire, including Palestine, Syria, Arabia, and Egypt.
 Furthermore, some Turkish/Kouloughli families also settled in Morocco (such as in Tangier and Tétouan).

 In regards to modern migration, there are many Algerian Turks who have emigrated to Europe and, hence, make up part of Algeria's diaspora.
 For example, there is a noticeable Algerian community of Turkish descent living in England.
 Many Algerians attend the Suleymaniye Mosque which is owned by the British-Turkish community.
 There are also thousands of Algerian Turks living in France.
 Germany, Switzerland, the Netherlands, Belgium, Canada, and Spain are also top receiving countries of Algerian citizens.